 Bevan's work is an example.
 He has merged multiple lines from the work of others.
 But, he does not have Thomas and Margaret.

-Now, taking the work at rootsweb, a query on Thomas who died in 1674 brings up 822 trees.
-Of those, 722 have Margaret as wife.
+Now, taking the work at rootsweb, a query on Thomas who died in 1674 brings up 822 trees (822 at the time of the original post; today (7/19/18) it's 966).
+Of those 822, 722 have Margaret as wife.
 But, and here is the catch, of the 722, only 255 have sources.
 Following along with D.A.R. and the Hereditary Society Community (HSC), we ought to require sources.
 At the same time, we ought to allow expansions of a tree that are conjectural.

 A lot of this rootsweb work may have been done by Thomas descendants.
 Many others may have been done by people looking at collateral families.
 Or, someone may have included the Gardners just to be complete.
 How much of it is believable?